Category Archives: Floating Homes

 2 Comments

-Filed under adventure, Boat building, boats, Floating Homes, Houseboat, Living off the grid, Living Small, Microcruising, Minimalist Cruising, Shanty boat, Shantyboat Living, Small boat cruising, Tiny Homes, tiny houses
+Filed under boats, Floating Homes, Houseboat, Living off the grid, Living Small, Microcruising, Minimalist Cruising, Shanty boat, Shantyboat Living, Small boat cruising

 Floating Homes In Panama